ForestAdmin/forest-live-demo-rpc/README.md

 - The RPC agent are not able to communicate with each other.
 They can only communicate with the Gateway.
 - Using files (Upload or download) on RPC Agents aren't supported yet.
 - If a RPC agent cannot start, the gateway won't start as well.
+- If 2 RPCs share the same collection (name), they will conflict, and only one will be used and display.
+Using the `rename` option will be mandatory in this case.